-If you would like to directly contact one of the lecturers, please contact our secretary.
+If you would like to directly contact one of the lecturers, please contact us.

-We are very interested in international collaboration so if you are interested in giving a guest lecture in Nuremberg, please contact our secretary.
+We are very interested in international collaboration so if you are interested in giving a guest lecture in Nuremberg, please contact us.

 Recent visiting lecturers